Ahmed Gebrel

-He retired in 2016 and started his career as a swimming coach to share the passion he has for swimming with everyone.
-He lives in United Arab Emirates since 2016, he became a competition Squads program manager in one of the well known sports centers in Dubai besides that he works for Abu Dhabi Sports Channel as a commentator.
+He retired in 2016 and started his career as a swimming coach.
+He lives in United Arab Emirates since 2016, he became a competition Squads program manager in Dubai besides that he works for Abu Dhabi Sports Channel as a commentator.

 Olympic career

-He represented Palestine at the 2012 Summer Olympics, he competed in the Men's 400 metre freestyle, finishing in 27th place in the heats.
-He finished 3rd in his heat, however, he managed to break his own personal best by 9.89 seconds.
-With no competition-sized pool being available in Palestine, he prepared for the Olympic Games in Barcelona for a period of 4 months.
+He represented Palestine at the 2012 Summer Olympics, competing in the Men's 400 metre freestyle and finishing in 27th place in the heats.
+He finished 3rd in his heat; however, he managed to break his own personal best by 9.89 seconds.
 After his achievement in London 2012, he received an Olympic scholarship in Barcelona to continue his professional career as an international swimmer.

 Ahmed made history by representing Palestine in the 2016 Summer Olympics in Rio de Janeiro, as he was the first and so far only Palestinian swimmer to compete twice at the Olympic Games.
-He completed in the Men's 200 metre freestyle, finishing in the 47th place in the heats.
+He completed in the Men's 200 metre freestyle, finishing in 47th place in the heats.